Ghoulean/BinahBot/ruina-reparser/README.md

 # Ruina Reparser

-Hack scripts to convert Library of Ruina XML files into an easily digestable format.
-These scripts are one-off.
-Don't expect good code here.
+Hack scripts to convert Library of Ruina XML files into an easily digestable format. ~~These scripts are one-off.
+Don't expect good code here.~~

+EDIT: I expected this to be 1-off but considering how important data parsing is, I think working on this package is actually a long-term thing now.
+So eventually I will need to completely refactor this, since my current adhoc abstractions are showing its weaknesses.

 First: set up Node 18.
 Not tested with other versions of node.
 You can use Node version manager.